30 places you need to take your mum (and mates) when they visit Brisbane

 So your mates (and your mum) have seen the photos, now you get to show them all your favourite places IRL.
 Don’t waste a moment – we’ve picked out 30 things to do with your visitors to give them an authentic Brisbane experience.
 So much to do, so little time!

 Where else would you begin?
-Introduce your friends and family to a classic Australian dinner with a stellar view of Brisbane City and the Brisbane River.
+Introduce your friends and family to a picnic with a stellar view of Brisbane City and the Brisbane River.